HappySeaFox/sail/FAQ.md

 #
 [codec]

-# Codec layout is a set of functions it exports.
+# Codec layout is a set of functions the codec exports.
 Different layouts generations are not compatible.
 # libsail supports just a single (current) layout.
 Cannot be empty.
 #
-layout=6
+layout=8

 # Semantic codec version.
 Cannot be empty.
 #